devbootstrap/SOLID-Principles-Examples-using-Typescript/dip/README.md

-# Dependency InvesionPrinciple
+# Dependency Inversion Principle

 This is a basic TypeScript application to demo the Dependency InvesionPrinciple (ISP).

 We are progressing on from the LSP excercise so we are essentially refactoring  the code that already exists in [../isp/src](../isp/src) folder.
 Please refer to that code as a starting reference.

-## What is the Dependency Invesion Principle?
+## What is the Dependency Inversion Principle?

 This states that high level modules should not depend on low level modules.
 Both should depend on abstractions.